The Univeristy of Melbourne The Royal Melbourne Hopspital

 Associate Professor David Price

 Associate Professor David Price is a biostatistician and mathematical modeller at the Doherty Institute.
-Associate Professor Price’s research focuses on the optimal design of experiments, with a strong focus on those regarding infectious diseases.
+Associate Professor Price’s research focuses on the development and implementation of fit-for-purpose statistical and mathematical modelling methods to address questions regarding infectious diseases.

 Contact